flaskcwg/join-requests/README.md

 Write in it a brief intro of yourself as well as your Flask experience, the areas you volunteer for from (code, events, education, translation) as well as expounding how you fulfill the criterias above.

 Once cleared, you'll be listed on the [launchpad](https://github.com/flaskcwg/join-requests/issues/1) until you get involved!

+# How to get off the Launchpad?

+To become a member of the WG, you must contribute to the community initiatives.
+Here's how:

+### For Code

+Issues will be created on adopted projects.
+Solve the issues.
+After consistent work, you'll be added to the WG

+### For Education

+If you did some past outstanding work on preparing Flask tutorials and courses, you'll be added to the WG.
+Else, a series of topics will be posted soon.
+You can PR articles on the topics.
+After consistent work, you'll be added to the WG.

+### For events

+For events, when the time comes, just join as volunteer and help with the event to be included.

+### For translation

+Just be a regular translator and the coordinator will add you as a member of the WG